SGMatch: Semantic-Guided Non-Rigid Shape Matching with Flow Regularization: Additional Ablation Experiments

 \subsection{Importance Sampling Strategy}

-In the importance-weighted CFM objective, we sample a vertex subset $\mathcal{S}$ using confidence weights (\cref{eq:sampling}) to prioritize reliable soft correspondences.
-To evaluate this, we compare against a uniform sampling baseline ($w_i = 1\ \forall i$) with equal subset size $|\mathcal{S}|$.
+We evaluate the confidence-based sampling strategy used in the importance-weighted CFM objective (Eq.~\eqref{eq:l_cfm}), where vertices are sampled according to the confidence weights defined in Eq.~\eqref{eq:confidence_weight}.
+We compare it against a uniform sampling baseline ($w_i = 1\ \forall i$) with equal subset size $|\mathcal{S}|$.

 As shown in \cref{tab:importance_sampling}, confidence-based sampling yields small but steady gains over uniform sampling.
 This limited gap is expected as the Charbonnier loss inherently handles outliers, partially mitigating the lack of weighting in the baseline.
 Nonetheless, confidence weighting provides further benefits by filtering unreliable transport targets during sampling, particularly in early training.
-Sensitivity analysis for $\alpha$ is provided in \cref{sec:param_alpha}.